survivejs/webpack-book/manuscript/output/03_multiple_pages.md

 ### Abstracting Pages

 To initialize a page, it should receive page title, output path, and an optional template at least.
 Each page should receive optional output path, and a template for customization.
-The idea can be modeled as a configuration part like this:
+The idea can be modeled as a configuration part:

 **webpack.parts.js**